-Since TCP-Wedge communicates through a TCP/IP port address and not through a serial port, instead of allowing you to select any serial communications parameters, TCP-Wedge allows you to specify an IP address and port number.
-When you select "Settings" from the PORT menu in TCP-Wedge, the following dialog box will appear:
+Since TCP-Wedge communicates through a TCP/IP port address and not through a serial port, instead of allowing you to select any serial communications parameters, TCP-Wedge allows you to specify an IP address and TCP/IP Port Number

 TCP-Wedge can operate as a TCP/IP Client or as a TCP/IP server.
 If you choose the option to set up TCP-Wedge as a TCP/IP Client, then you will need to enter the IP address (“Remote Host IP Address”) and the Port number (“Remote Port”) of the TCP/IP Server that you want TCP-Wedge to connect to.